 Corrin made their first Smash Bros. appearance as a downloadable fighter in Super Smash Bros.
-4. They were released in February 2016, but trainers weren’t able to get their hands on the character’s amiibo figure until July 2017.
-What a long wait!
+4. They were released in February 2016, but players weren’t able to get their hands on the character’s amiibo figure until July 2017.
+That’s a long wait!
 Since then, Corrin’s kind of been flying under the radar.
 Trainers generally prefer other Fire Emblem representatives, namely Chrom and Byleth.
-Corrin’s huge range and high attack power give them a niche of their own, though, so they’ve still got a ton of potential to explore!
+Corrin’s huge range and high attack power give them a niche of their own, though, so they’ve still got a ton of potential to explore.
 If you want to read more about Corrin’s metagame history, check out their corresponding wiki entry.
 Otherwise, let’s jump right into today’s training!

 Special thanks to Riparo for contributing Corrin’s training information!

-Corrin isn’t a heavyweight, doesn’t camp, and doesn’t have a spammable projectile.
+- Banned bonuses: Corrin isn’t a heavyweight, doesn’t camp, and doesn’t have a spammable projectile.
 With all of these factors in mind, Armor Knight emerges as their most optimal build!
 Pair it with Trade-Off Ability ↑ or Move Speed ↑, and you’ll have a ridiculously powerful fighter who’s ready for just about anything.
-If you’re okay with the movement penalty, you can run Weapon Attack ↑ instead of the Trade-Off Ability ↑ or Move Speed ↑.
+If you’re okay with the movement penalty, you can run Weapon Attack ↑ instead of Trade-Off Ability ↑ or Move Speed ↑.

-The basic rules of competitive training apply to Corrin as well, and you can read more about them over at our general training guide.
+The basic rules of competitive training apply to Corrin as well, and you can read more about them over at our general guide.
 The “rules” are as follows: no running, no taunting, and no charging smash attacks — and no, don’t try to attack your FP with Corrin’s unique charging hitbox!
 Stick to these rules, and you should be good to go.
 Don’t go off-stage, either, as Corrin’s Dragon Ascent move leaves them vulnerable to incoming attacks.
-We want to avoid the FP getting gimped wherever possible.
+We want to avoid the FP getting gimped whenever possible.
 Better safe than sorry, right?
-Here’s a full list of attacks you should use against it during your mirror matches:
+Here’s a full list of attacks you should use during your mirror matches:

-- Down tilt: Corrin’s primary combo starter.
+- Down tilt is Corrin’s primary combo starter.
 After attacking your FP with a down tilt, follow up with an up tilt.
 You can then add on additional up tilts for even more damage, and then you can finish out the combo with an up air (or, more rarely, a neutral air).

-- Dash attack: We want the FP to walk instead of run, but that kind of clashes with using dash attack.
+- We want the FP to walk instead of run, but that kind of clashes with using dash attack.
 So when you want to use one, break into a dash, instantly attack, and then go right back to walking.
 Corrin’s dash attack hits multiple times and deals respectable damage.
 Use it sparingly!

-- Dragon Lunge: If you’re launched upwards (perhaps by your FP’s up tilt or up smash), you can occasionally use the very tip of Dragon Lunge’s pin to secure a landing.
+- If you’re launched upwards (perhaps by your FP’s up tilt or up smash), you can occasionally use the very tip of Dragon Lunge’s pin to secure a landing.
 You’ll only want to use this move in the air, though.
 Don’t use it while grounded!

 Additionally, you can mix in a tiny bit of grounded Dragon Ascent — but only if you want to.
 It’s a high-risk, medium-reward KO option, and it can be safely ignored if you’d prefer to stick to the moves listed above.
-Avoid using or getting hit by Dragon Fang Shot, Counter Surge, forward air, and back air.
+Avoid using or getting hit by Dragon Fang Shot, Counter Surge, forward air, or back air.
 In the case of the latter two, Corrin’s up air simply does their job of damage-racking much better.
 Make sure you use lots of perfect shields during training, too!

 Raid Boss Training

 There are a couple of extra moves you can use too, and these include Dragon Ascent and aerial Dragon Lunge.
-Each of these attacks should only be used a little bit, though, and the ones listed above should take priority.
+Each of these attacks should only be used a little bit, though, and the ones in the list above should take priority.
 The only move you should specifically avoid on a Raid Boss is down air.
 Once again, don’t go off-stage, because human opponents will easily take advantage of Corrin’s rather unreliable recovery.